This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 Sometimes the warning signs are obvious – like large growths on the outside of their bodies.
 Other times, cancers can show up in unexpected ways.

 The best thing we can do for our dogs (and ourselves) is to mentally prepare for the possibility of trouble, so we can be proactive at the first sign of cancer in our dogs.
 Because our dogs can’t tell us what aches and what is irritating them, we have to watch for any odd behaviors or strange sensitivities.
 We have to make sure that we keep a watchful eye on the things they do every day and try to pick out what seems unusual.
 More often than not, we have premonitions about when something is bothering our pets, and a lot of times we are right.

-- Large Growths – Large growths, like tumors, can begin to form and should be checked out immediately.
+- Large Growths – Large growths, such as large tumors, can begin to form and should be checked out immediately.
+It’s especially concerning when these large growths seemingly appear overnight.
 Take your dog to your vet and have him examined as quickly as possible.

 - Smaller Lumps Under the Skin – Sometimes lumps can develop with age in our pets.
-You should not be concerned with any small bump under the skin, but monitor it.
-If it gets bigger, take him to your vet for a check.
-Also, if you notice any discharge or bleeding from that area, seek medical attention.
+Small bumps under the skin aren’t always concerning, but monitor a small bump if you notice one on your dog, especially in the lymph nodes.
+If it has any changes in appearance (gets bigger, develops uneven edges, turns a different color), take your dog to your vet for a check.
+Also, if you notice any discharge or bleeding from that area, seek veterinary attention.

 - Odors – Dogs do some pretty gross things normally that will cause odors, but if you start to smell something unusual regularly, it could be an early sign of a problem.
 These new smells can sometimes come from tumors that could be cancerous.